digibart/upscuits/readme.md

 Directions:
 ---------------
-1. Clone or copy all files in `public` to your webserver/ shared hosting
+1. Clone or copy all files in `public` to your disk
 2. Copy `public/js/config.example.js` to `public/js/config.js`
 3. Paste one ore more API keys as an array in `config.js`
+4. Upload `public` to your webserver/ shared hosting, or host on Heroku as explained below:

 ### Deploying on Heroku: